smartcontractkit/flakeguard/ideal-developer-experiences.md

 ## Making a PR With No New Flakes Introduced

-I am a developer who is making a new PR.
-My changes are minor, and don't have any
+I am a developer who is making a PR to `packageA`.
+My changes are minor, and don't change how flaky tests are, either through modifying the test, or the underlying code.

+### Ideal Experience

+1. Flakeguard runs all tests.
+2. Flakeguard recognizes that `packageA` has changed, and runs all the `packageA` tests in a `detect` loop.
+3. Flakeguard finds no changes in flakiness and passes the PR.

+### Avoid

+* Don't extend test runtime by any significant amount; I shouldn't be waiting 2-3 times longer on CI waiting for re-runs.
+* Don't pollute the comment space on the PR.
+If there aren't any issues, I don't want to hear about it.

+## Making a PR The Introduces a New, Non-Flaky Test

+### Ideal Experience

+1. Flakeguard runs all tests.
+2. Flakeguard recognizes that `packageA` has changed, and runs all the `packageA` tests in a `detect` loop.
+3. Flakeguard finds no changes in flakiness and passes the PR.

+### Avoid